weave-lab/weave-chatbot-reference/workshop-201/readme.md

 ## Running the eval notebook

 - Open Visual Studio Code
-- Open the `weave-chatbot-reference` folder
+- Open the `weave-chatbot-reference` folder.
+Please note that this is the parent folder of the repo.
+Opening the workshop-201 folder directly will not work correctly
 - Open the `workshop-201/llm_evals_teachers_assistant.ipynb` file
 - Click `Select Kernel` in the top right of the notebook
 - Click on `weave-chatbot-reference`